 |9 - good shot!||10 - even better shot!||10.1 - the perfect shot!|

 A. Come up and have a go yourself!
 We have a special $20 Introductory Package which includes personal guidance on firearm safety and range etiquette, use of specialised club equipment, targets and ammunition for two rounds of shooting (13 bullets per round).
-Training and casual shooting is on Sundays 4:30pm to 6.00pm from mid March to late September, so give us a call or drop us an email and we'll sort things out for you.
+Training and casual shooting is on Sundays 6:30pm to 8:00pm from early March to late September, so give us a call or drop us an email and we'll sort things out for you.